 The dam is 6.1 miles (10 kilometers) long and stands 254 feet (77.4 meters) above the riverbed; it consists of a concrete gravity spillway section within the river canyon flanked by earth embankments (IBWC).
 It is owned and operated jointly by the United States and Mexico.

+Acid rain would find its way through small fractures in the limestone, which causes the limestone to slowly dissolve so that the rock’s fissures and fractures, slowly widen.
+Eventually, this caused collapses where water rushed through until a sinkhole appeared.
 Engineers observed holes up to 5m diameter opening in the bottom of the dam that were emptying the dam completely.
-In places, water was moving in a circular movement, and over time, that circular movement sped up, eventually causing water to disappear into the ground—much like a drain empties water in a bathtub.
+In places, water was moving in a circular motion, and over time, that circular movement sped up, eventually causing water to disappear into the ground—much like a drain empties water in a bathtub.
 Engineers uncovered that the water was going downstream, below the dam, and needed to find the path where the water rushed out under the dam.